JetBrains/intellij-sdk-docs/user_interface_components/notifications.md

 The `groupDisplayId` parameter of the [Notification](upsource:///platform/platform-api/src/com/intellij/notification/Notification.java) constructor specifies a notification type.
-The user can choose the display type corresponding to each notification type under `Settings | Notifications`.
+The user can choose the display type corresponding to each notification type under `Settings | Appearance and Behavior | Notifications`.
 To specify the preferred display type, you need to call [Notifications.Bus.register()](upsource:///platform/platform-api/src/com/intellij/notification/Notifications.java) before displaying any notifications.